 Q. "What type of restrictions are there on the use of these easements?"

 A. The easements exist only to provide access across privately owned lands to reach public lands or major waterways.
 No hunting or fishing from or on an easement is permitted.
 There are two types of easements: site easements (marked as a triangle on the map and described as a campsite), and trail easements (marked with bold dashed lines on the map).
 Site easements may be used for temporary (up to 24 hrs) camping, loading, or unloading; and vehicular parking, including boats and aircraft where appropriate.
 Trail easement are 25 feet wide and may be used for travel by foot, dogsled, animals, snowmobiles, two and three-wheel vehicles, and small all-terrain vehicles under 3,000 lbs. gross vehicle weight.
 Camping is not allowed on trail easements.
 There is no access from trail easements to the river except at one of the designated site easements.
 If you are on the river and wish to go on the land for any reason, you may do so only at a site easement unless you have permission from the landowner.

 Q. "How do I find these easements?"

-A. Easements shown on the map are described below in the Easement Descriptions section.
+A. Easements shown on the map are described on the Karluk River Easement Descriptions page.
 Whenever possible, a GPS (Global Positioning System) reading has also been provided.
 Each easement should be identified by a Bureau of Land Management (BLM) marker, unless the marker has been destroyed by bears.
 If a marker is not present, easements may be found by the use of landmarks such as islands, stream mouths, etc., or the presence of well worn trails and other signs of use.
 It is your responsibility to make sure you are located on the easement.
 For additional information on the location of easements, you may contact the KNWR or BLM.
 Their addresses and phone numbers are listed elsewhere in this brochure.